 AEDC provides evidence-based early intervention programs following Australian Government’s ‘Guidelines for Good Practice’.
-There’s a huge range of interventions for ASD; from behaviour based (e.g. Applied Behaviour Analysis) to development based intervention approaches and combined intervention approaches (e.g. Early Start Denver Model).
+There are a wide range of interventions for ASD; from behaviour therapy based (e.g. Applied Behaviour Analysis) to development based intervention approaches and combined intervention approaches (e.g. Early Start Denver Model).

-AEDC assists children and families to build skills and learn desired behaviours by investigating what behaviours are required for your child to cope with academic and/or social situations and assisting with strategies to acquire the desired behaviours.
+AEDC assists children and families to build skills and learn desired behaviours by investigating what behaviours are required for your child to cope with academic and/or social situations and assisting with strategies to acquire the desired behaviours (e.g., behaviour therapy).
 By acquiring more adaptive skills to cope with demands, research has shown that challenging behaviours will consequently reduce.

 AEDC assists individuals to strengthen their skills in effectively managing and responding to an emotional experience.
 Depending on individual needs, skills in emotion regulation can be guided through psychodynamic therapy, relaxation techniques, brain training, and Cognitive Behaviour Therapy (CBT).
 For children between 8 – 12 years and/or adolescents, AEDC utilises programs, such as ‘The Zones of Regulation’ (Kuypers), to help acquire skills in emotion regulation.